Research and Innovation Fellowship for Agriculture (RIFA)

-The Research and Innovation Fellowship for Agriculture (RIFA) offers early-career professionals enrolled in agricultural and development-oriented graduate programs at UC Davis, UC Riverside and UC Santa Cruz the opportunity to plan, engage and implement two to six-month-long international projects in developing countries.
+The Research and Innovation Fellowship for Agriculture (RIFA) offers early-career professionals enrolled in agricultural and development-oriented graduate programs at all University of California campuses the opportunity to plan, engage and implement two to six-month-long international projects in developing countries.

 RIFA Fellows collaborate with a host institution in the country they are working to develop robust projects that address global challenges in agriculture and food systems.
 Host organizations define the available opportunities and a fellow’s collaborative work contributes integrally to the success and sustainability of ongoing projects and programs.
 Faculty mentors at the University of California also play an integral role, serving as resources and helping guide Fellows in their projects.

 For more information see our programmatic brochure.

 Applications for the 2017 RIFA fellowships are open!